Orleans County, Vermont: History

-The county shares the same pre-Columbian history with the Northeast Kingdom.
+The county shares the same pre-Columbian history with the rest of the Northeast Kingdom.

 In 1753, the Abenakis brought the ransomed John Stark down Lake Memphremagog and came ashore where Newport is now.
 They then traveled southeast to his home in New Hampshire.

 Rogers' Rangers were forced to retreat through the county following their attack on Saint-Francis, Quebec in 1759.
 To confound their avenging pursuers, they split up on the east shore of Lake Memphremagog.
 One group followed the Clyde River.
 Another followed the Barton River south to the falls at the outlet of Crystal Lake where they were able to catch fish.
 From there, they continued south over the summit into the Passumpsic River Valley.

 The British Crown sent out surveyors to mark the border between its two colonies of Canada and America in accordance with the Quebec Act of 1774.
 This was supposed to be on the 45th parallel north.
 The result, however was a crooked line up to .75 mi north of this intended border.
 This was resolved in favor of the crooked line by the Webster–Ashburton Treaty of 1842.
 This affected Orleans County, particularly Derby Line, which would have otherwise reverted to Canada.

 In 1779 or 1780, General Moses Hazen constructed the Bayley-Hazen Military Road from Newbury, Vermont through Hardwick, Greensboro, Craftsbury, and Albany to Hazen's Notch in northern Vermont.
 This purpose of this road was to invade Canada.
 It was never used for that purpose, but was instrumental in the settlement of this area.
 However, it was five or more years before the wilderness was inhabited by other than a few Abenaki Indians, and that during the summer.

-Vermont was divided into two counties in March, 1778.
+Vermont was divided into two counties in March 1778.
 In 1781 the legislature divided the northernmost county, Cumberland, into three counties: Windham and Windsor, located about where they are now.
 The northern remainder was called Orange county.
 This latter tract nearly corresponded with the old New York county of Gloucester, organized by that province March 16, 1770, with Newbury as the shire town.

 The state granted a town to Ebenezer Crafts, and sixty-three associates, on November 6, 1780.
 The town name was changed to Craftsbury, in honor of Ebenezer Crafts on October 27, 1790.
 Crafts was the first settler in the county.

 On September 3, 1783, as a result of the signing of the Treaty of Paris the Revolutionary War ended with Great Britain recognizing the independence of the United States.
 Vermont's border with Quebec was established at 45 degrees north latitude.

 From 1791 to 1793, Timothy Hinman built what is now called the "Hinman Settler Road" linking Greensboro north to Derby and Canada.

 On November 5, 1792, the legislature divided Chittenden and Orange counties into six separate counties, as follows: Chittenden, Orange, Franklin, Caledonia, Essex, and Orleans.
 No reason is given for the county being named after Orléans, France.

 Orleans lost territory when the new Jefferson county was created in 1797.